NatuurkundePracticumAmsterdam/ESP/OpAmp_circuits.md

 ### Instrumentation amplifier
 The differential amplifier of {numref}`fig:oa17` has the disadvantage of a relatively low input impedance.
 For the $-$ input $Z_{\rm in} = R_1$ and for the $+$ input $Z_{\rm in} = R_1 + R_2$. \
 Another disadvantage is the relative low CMRR as a result of the tolerances of the resistors used.
-For the differential amplifier the output voltage is given eqn.(\ref{eq:Vdiff}).
+For the differential amplifier the output voltage is given eqn. {eq}`eq:Vdiff`.
 Only the difference between $V_1$ and $V_2$ is amplified.
 A common component in both $V_1$ and $V_2$ does not contribute to $V_{\rm out}$.
 The CMRR should therefore be infinite.
 However, in the derivation of eqn. {eq}`eq:Vdiff` it is assumed that the two resistors $R_1$ are identical and that the same holds for the two resistors $R_2$.
 In practice, this is never exactly the case.
 When the tolerances of the resistors are $\varepsilon \cdot 100$\%, then it can be shown that:

 $$
 {\rm CMRR} \geq \frac{1 + R_2/R_1}{4 \varepsilon}.